 This means creating new mentions of yourself that present you in the light you’d like to be presented in.

-Creating a web page
+1 – Creating a web page

-Most search engines are going to rate your name being mentioned several times on a website, particularly if it’s front and center, as a mention on somebody’s blog.
-And so, this will probably push down a few of your stories.
+Most search engines are going to rate your name being mentioned several times on a website, particularly if it’s front and centre, as a mention on somebody’s blog.

 Creating more links to material that has positive things to say about you helps push them up in search rankings.

-Help a Reporter Out
+2 – Help a Reporter Out

 If you’ve got a lot of negative publicity and you’re in a position of authority, it’s a good idea to sign up for HARO.